Green-Software-Foundation/if-plugins/src/lib/sci/README.md

 );
 ```

-## Example impl
+## Example manifest

-IEF users will typically call the plugin as part of a pipeline defined in an `impl`
+IEF users will typically call the plugin as part of a pipeline defined in a `manifest`
 file.
 In this case, instantiating the plugin is handled by
 `if` and does not have to be done explicitly by the user.
-The following is an example `impl` that calls `sci`:
+The following is an example `manifest` that calls `sci`:

 ```yaml
 name: sci-demo